-Last Updated on November 28, 2022 by Goya
+Last Updated on May 2, 2023 by Goya

 From the menu to the open kitchen and friendly service, being in Essência is like hanging out with a close friend, ready to tell you all about how they met, how this place came together and how, through their shared love of good food, created something truly unique which was eventually crowned with a Michelin star.

-Here in Essencia, there are three tasting menus to choose from: a 6-course menu called 17th May, and two 5-course menus called Origens and Here at Home.
+Here in Essencia Restaurant Budapest, there are three tasting menus to choose from: a 6-course menu called 17th May, and two 5-course menus called Origens and Here at Home.
 Each of these also comes with a non-alcoholic pairing or wine pairing.
-We opted for the first one, plus wine pairing.

 Amouse-bouches